kieich/digital-data-rubbing/README.md

 # Digital Data Rubbing
-What if data visualization could be more than just numbers and efficiency, and actually engage human emotions like a personal story does?
+What if data visualization could be more than just numbers and efficiency, and actually engage human emotions like a personal story does? <br>

 ## DATA
 <img src="./assets/img/value-of-life-saving.png" width="700">